Skip to content

 # Redo log file size, the higher the better.

-# MySQL/MariaDB writes two of these log files in a default installation.
+# MySQL/MariaDB writes one of these log files in a default installation.

 innodb_log_file_size = 512M